kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-Routing/script.md

 **Alamofire** is a very popular Swift-based HTTP networking library for iOS, macOS, watchOS and tvOS, it is created by the **Alamofire Software Foundation**.

 This screencast is for developers who have experience using **Alamofire** in their apps.
 For those that have, probably you have created `APIManager` or `NetworkModel` of your apps using **Alamofire**, which ends up in a mess on every new version of APIs.
+Let's have look on an example **Alamofire**

 [TODO: Can you add more detail here, or an example, of what you mean by "mess", and what you mean by "every new version of APIs?
 I want to make sure the problem is clear.]

-As apps grow in size, it's important to adopt common patterns as you build out your network stack.
-An important part of that design is how to route your requests.
-The **Alamofire** `URLConvertible` and `URLRequestConvertible` protocols along with the Router design pattern are here to help.
-[TODO: How do they help, what is their benefit?]

-We are going to use `URLRequestConvertible` protocol in this screencast for refactoring networking calls.

-Before we get started, I want to give a big shout out to Aaron Douglas.
-Aaron wrote a tutorial on Alamofire which is the basis of this screencast.
-Thanks Aaron.

-Refactoring repeated code in **Alamofire** is super easy, so let's dive in.

-## Demo 1
+## Display Demo [Example of "mess" and "new version APIs" change issue]

+[Note: This functions are already written up as a part of pre-requisite in the code, so no need to write it down, just need to focus on this functions on video editing.]

 In our screencast demo we have 3 **Alamofire** networking function with hardcoded URL, API endpoints with common `Authorization` token.